 Function 4 - Customer Service Operations (Report Number DR-AR-04-014, dated September 30, 2004).
-The Postal Service can improve the effectiveness and efficiency of the Function 4 process in meeting or exceeding its program goals of monitoring and measuring the potential savings of customer service operations.
-Specifically, Postal Service managers could improve customer service operations by fully utilizing the standardized Function 4 reviews and sharing proven practices.
+The Postal Service can improve the effectiveness and efficiency of the Function 4 process in meeting or exceeding its program goals of monitoring and measuring the potential savings of operations.
+Specifically, Postal Service managers could improve operations by fully utilizing the standardized Function 4 reviews and sharing proven practices.

 City Letter Carrier Office Preparation in the Dallas District (Report Number DR-AR-04-005, dated July 26, 2004).
 The report stated that opportunities exist to improve Dallas District city letter carrier office preparation operations.
-Specifically, impediments existed that adversely impacted delivery supervisors and managers' ability to adequately match workhours with workload.
+Specifically, impediments existed that adversely affected delivery supervisors/managers' ability to adequately match workhours with workload.
 In addition, city letter carriers' work activities were not always appropriate to ensure they departed the delivery unit as scheduled.
-Further, supervisors and managers did not use the DOIS to assist in managing office activities.
+Further, supervisors/managers did not use the DOIS to assist in managing office activities.

 City Letter Carrier Street Management and Route Inspections in the Fort Worth District (Report Number DR-AR-04-001, dated June 22, 2004).
-The report stated that street management and route inspections were generally efficient and effective at the and and Stations.
+The report stated that street management and route inspections were generally efficient and effective at the Stations and Stations.
 Delivery unit supervisors monitored city delivery carrier's street time to conserve workhours by performing at least the minimum number of required street observations.
-However, while a route inspection was conducted at the Station delivery unit, post route adjustment procedures were not followed to maintain routes at 8 hours.
+However, while a route inspection was conducted at the Station Station delivery unit, post route adjustment procedures were not followed to maintain routes at 8 hours.

 City Carrier Productivity - Letter Carrier Delays in the Baltimore District (Report Number TD-AR-03-011, dated July 28, 2003).
 The report stated that early reporting wasted carriers' morning time and exposed the Baltimore District to potential unnecessary evening overtime costs.
-The report noted supervisors and managers were not using DOIS to manage carrier schedules and, consequently, could not use the system to evaluate carrier scheduling or take corrective action.
+It was noted supervisors/ managers were not using DOIS to manage carrier schedules and, consequently, could not use the system to evaluate carrier scheduling or take corrective action.

+APPENDIX B

-APPENDIX B NORTHEAST AREA IMPLEMENTATION OF DELIVERY AND RETAIL STANDARD OPERATING PROCEDURES
+EASTERN AREA IMPLEMENTATION OF DELIVERY AND RETAIL STANDARD OPERATING PROCEDURES